CP2406-2018-2/cp2406-project-IsabelleCarlsson/Spikes/Spike User Stories.md

 # Spike User Stories
+### Completed

-- A user needs motion sensors to react to triggering events so that the user can define conditions for them (BUGGY)
+- A user needs motion sensors to react to triggering events so that the user can define conditions for them (DONE)

 Estimate: 3 hours

-Note: Update csv file format

-### Completed

 - A user needs a way to make device belong to a roomName (DONE)